Fast simulation of planar Clifford circuits: Algorithm for graph state simulation

 Theorem \ref{thm:graph_state_equality} follows directly from the claim, since (using an easily verified property of graph states) $\left(I_V\otimes \langle 0|_M\right)|G'\rangle$ is proportional to the graph state for the induced subgraph of $G'$ on vertices in $V$.
-Claim \ref{claim:graphgprime} states that this induced subgraph is $G$.
+Claim~\ref{claim:graphgprime} states that this induced subgraph is $G$.

 It remains to establish the claim.
-Consider the following two circuit identities describing how CNOT moves past CZ.
+Consider the two circuit identities shown in Fig.~\ref{fig:circuitidentities} describing how CNOT moves past CZ.

-Putting these together, we see that we can push CZ gates to the right of CNOT gates that appear in a merge gadget:
+Putting these together, we see that we can push CZ gates to the right of CNOT gates that appear in a merge gadget, as shown in Fig.~\ref{fig:pushCNOTS}.

 We can use this rule to move all the CNOT gates in $\circuit$ to the left of all CZ gates.
 The CNOT gates can then be removed from the circuit altogether, as they have a trivial action on the initial state $|+^{n_t}\rangle$ (that is, $\mathrm{CNOT} \ket{++}=\ket{++}$).
-The runtime of this procedure is linear in the size of $\circuit$, i.e., $O(|E|+n_a)$.

 Once we have removed all the CNOTs from the circuit in this manner, we are left with a circuit composed of CZ gates acting on $|+^{n_t}\rangle$, that is, a graph state.
 The graph $G'$ has $n+n_a$ vertices as claimed.
 Using the circuit identities above we can also verify that the edge set of $G'$ has the desired properties. \end{proof}